MicrosoftDocs/azure-devops-docs/docs/get-started/index.md

 ---

-<p><a href="/azure/devops/index">Azure DevOps</a>  /  Get Started</p>
+<a href="/azure/devops/index">Azure DevOps</a>  /  Get Started

 # Get Started

-Sign up for Azure DevOps Services, start coding, or tracking work in Azure DevOps.
+Start using Azure DevOps to code, build and deploy apps, or track work.

 <ul class="panelContent cardsF">